Pala Winstead has just murdered herself.

 The girl throws her head up in a laugh.
 “Not in the regular sense of the word, you don’t!” she exclaims.
 She has stood, and her gleaming rod-tool—suddenly more sinister than before—is still pointed at Fen’s head.
 She shoves him from behind the desk, towards Miss Mahi’ai.
 Her gaze pins Pala in place.
 “I’ll make sure you are treated well, as my premier servant.
 Kalani Mahi’ai over here has already agreed to the transfer.”

 “Let me follow her,” gasps Fen as soon as the girl releases her grip.
 “I…I know what this is about.
-The…strange things.
-The holes and pits and folds.
-I feel them too.
-I’ll go with you!”
+The…maps.
+The holes and folds and tears.
+Pala's told me everything.”

 After a moment’s pause, she stretches an open hand in Pala’s direction, and snatches Fen’s shoulder in the other, scaring a gasp out of him.